Performing Prior-Art Search in Pharmaceutical Domain – A Structured Approach – Webinar

 Ram Tenneti Speaking – Now, there is another important question that has come from the audience.
 Pooja, I would like you to answer this.

 Are structure based searches or analysis important in an FTO when you are talking about the pharmaceutical formulation?
 The reason why I ask you since the focus of Pharma formulations is not usually on the chemical compound itself.

 Pooja Chhikara Speaking – Yes, the structure based search is very important in this case or an FTO search.
 The reason being – first, it is the chemical agent that is most relevant for a drug formulation.
-It is the active agent of that formulation, and second is a majority of patents cover those chemical agents in the form of MARKUSH structures.
-So, to check the infringement in such patents, it is important to perform structure based searches in FTO so that nothing is missed out and so that the patents can be captured in structure search which missed out in the keyword based search.
+It is the active agent of that formulation.
+Further, second is a majority of patents cover those chemical agents in the form of MARKUSH structures.
+So, to check the infringement in such patents, it is important to perform structure based searches in FTO.
+It ensures nothing is missed out and so that the patents can be captured in structure search.
+It will be those which missed out in the keyword based search.

 When Patents are Considered Relevant and Non-relevant While Searching?